-The detail was disbanded on July 15, 1944, and most of the POWs were boarded onto the Nissyo Maru the same day, Shelby was in the small detachment who remained behind at Manila and continued to work on the docks.
-He was then sent to Bilibid Prison.
+The detail was disbanded on July 15, 1944, and most of the POWs were boarded onto the Nissyo Maru the same day, Shelby was in the small detachment who remained behind at Manila and continued to work on the docks before he was sent to Bilibid Prison.

 On August 25, 1944, Shelby’s name appeared on a list of POWs being transferred to Japan.
 The POWs were taken to Pier7 and boarded on the Noto Maru and spent two days in the hold.
 The ship sailed on August 27 and spent the night in Subic Bay.
 The next day, the 30th, the ship sailed for Takao, Formosa, arriving there on August 30.
 The same day it sailed for Keelung, Formosa, again arriving the same day.
 After being joined by other ships, it arrived in Japan on September 4.
 When the Japanese opened the hatch to the hold, they shouted that the bodies of the dead should be passed above the POWs heads so that they could be removed.
 To the surprise of the Japanese, no one had died.